FRAUD WATCH

 What to do if you become a victim of fraud:

-Canadian Anti-Fraud Centre Report a scam or fraud -Government of Ontario (includes a good list of scam types)
+Report a scam or fraud Government of Ontario (includes a good list of scam types)

 HOW SAFE ARE YOUR PASSWORDS?

-If you allow Google Chrome to save your passwords, you can check them at https://passwords.google.com/ and see if any are compromised, duplicates, or weak.
+If you allow Google Chrome to save your passwords, you can check them at https://passwords.google.com/ and see if any are compromised, reused, or weak.

 See 9 Rules for creating and safeguarding strong passwords (CNET)